-The documentation suites and implementation scripts for the CoreLink NIC-400 Network Interconnect and AMBA Designer are designed to be used together to describe the principles of the CoreLink NIC-400 Network Interconnect and the configuration options.
+The documentation suites and implementation scripts for the CoreLink NIC-400 Network Interconnect and AMBA Designer are used together.
+They describe the principles of the CoreLink NIC-400 Network Interconnect and the configuration options.
 There is no duplication between the two sets of documentation.
 The following sections describe the information that each documentation suite provides:

-- CoreLink NIC-400 Network Interconnect documentation. - AMBA Designer documentation.
+- CoreLink NIC-400 Network Interconnect documentation on page 1-6. - AMBA Designer documentation. - Documentation for optional CoreLink features on page 1-6